mbunge/mbunge.github.io/_posts/2016-01-21-remote-debugging-with-phpstorm-and-xdebug.markdown

 {% endhighlight %}

 - choose __mappings__ tab
-- Leave all options as is, expect the following `Deployment path on server '<given servername>': /var/www`
+- Leave all options as is, expect the following:
+{% highlight text %}
+Deployment path on server '<given servername>': /var/www
+{% endhighlight %}

 ### Remote interpreter